jump to content

 If you are not insured

-Please see the Landspitali – The National University Hospital of Iceland and the Practical information section for the current price list of services without insurance, contact information, and places to go for medical care.
+Please see the Landspitali – The National University Hospital of Iceland and the Practical Information section for the current price list of services without insurance, contact information, and places to go for medical care.